Leixb/yeelight/README.md

 # Yeelight

-This project provides Rust bindings for the [Yeelight WiFi Light Interoperation Specification][1].
+This project provides Rust bindings for the [Yeelight Wi-Fi Light Interoperation Specification][1].

 All the methods specified in the spec are implemented and named equally to the aforementioned specification.